Eastern Habitat Brisbane groups

 Greenslopes Demonstration Catchment Project

-Greenslopes Demonstration Catchment Project was initiated with support of the Norman Creek Catchment Coordinating Committee (N4C).
-The site covers approximately a kilometre of land on either side of Norman Creek between Merrell Street, Greenslopes and Arnwood Place, Annerley and is adjacent to the South East Transit (busway), which runs along the South East Freeway.
+Greenslopes Demonstration Catchment Project initiated with support from the Norman Creek Catchment Coordinating Committee (N4C).
+The site covers approximately one kilometre of land.
+The land is on either side of Norman Creek between Merrell Street, Greenslopes and Arnwood Place, Annerley.
+It is adjacent to the South East Transit (busway), which runs along the South East Freeway.
 The group's activities include weed control and revegetation along the creek as well as in-stream natural channel design works.
-For more information phone Tim McMaster on 0409 345 943.
+For more information, phone Tim McMaster on 0409 345 943.

 Lota Creek Habitat Group